Three organisations are awarded £135K for their cold storage innovations.

 CLASP, IMC Worldwide and Energy 4 Impact are pleased to announce the winners of stage 2 of the UK Aid-funded Global LEAP Awards Off-Grid Cold Chain Challenge (OGCCC).
 The OGCCC is an international competition to identify and promote the most energy-efficient, sustainable and cost-effective off-grid technologies and business models that can meet the cold storage requirements for fresh fruits, vegetables and dairy products in off- and weak-grid areas of sub-Saharan Africa.

-The OGCCC was run as part of the Ideas to Impact programme, which is funded by UK Aid delivered by the UK Department for International Development (DFID) and implemented by IMC Worldwide.
+The OGCCC was run as part of the Ideas to Impact programme, which is funded by UK Aid delivered by the Foreign, Commonwealth and Development Office (FCDO) and implemented by IMC Worldwide.
 Ideas to Impact designs and runs innovation prizes to incentivise contestants to solve challenges faced by the poor in low-income countries in Africa and South Asia.
 These include access to clean energy, water and sanitation, transport and climate change adaptation.

 Stage 2 winners